 The best way to reduce stressful moments is to be of service to others

-When is the last time you actually took a few minutes to give a helping hand to someone in need?
+When was the last time you took a few minutes to give a helping hand to someone in need?
 I'm talking about charitable acts of kindness with no thought of what you might receive in return.

 Insomnia takes its toll after a time and can shorten your life span.
 And we know how stress can bring on a heart attack.
-But what if I told you that there is a way you can actually live longer and really enjoy a wonderful, full life?
+But what if I told you that there is a way you can actually live longer and enjoy an outstanding, full life?

 If we have no peace, it is because we have forgotten that we belong to each other.

 After researching the mental and physical benefits of giving to others, I coined' Give to Live.'
 I've learned that those that give live up to 5 years longer than those who do not serve others.

 And besides this benefit, think about how you - yes, you, will leave this world a better place.
 You cause a change for the better each time you help someone else.
 All you have to do is alter your behavior.

 Doing kind deeds for others is something that I grew up with.
 It wasn't anything special; it was a way of life.

 At a very young age, we were taught how to bring a smile to the faces of older folks who were tucked away in 'homes' - alone and forgotten.
 My little brother, sister, and I would spend an entire afternoon every single week singing to the elderly.
 I will never forget how thrilled these older seniors were with a visit and a song.